robin-raymond/zax.io/handle.md

         assert(value2 == value3)

-        // PANIC! `value1` cannot retake ownership from `value2` as another
+        // `value1` cannot retake ownership from `value2` as another
         // pointer to the same instance of `value2` exist thus `value1` cannot
-        // take exclusive ownership and a runtime panic will occur value1 = value2
+        // take exclusive ownership and `value1` will point to nothing value1 = value2
     }